WikiMovimentoBrasil/quickstatements3/README.md

 This application uses OAuth2 with the Mediawiki provider.

-The grants we probably need are
+The grants we probably need are:

 * Perform high volume activity
   * High-volume (bot) access